-Register as an Individual Member of the SAFE consortium and access Member's Only pages plus receive SAFE announcements directly by email !
+Register as an Individual Member of the SAFE consortium and access Member's Only pages including downloads of documents and presentations, plus receive SAFE announcements directly by email !

 Registration is simple.
 Send an email to the SAFE Scientific Secretary, email@example.com, from your institution email address and include your three Food Safety interests.